ZBok/BetterVanillaPirates/readme.md

-# Better Pirates Upgrade for Endless Sky (nightly build)
+# Better Vanilla Pirates for Endless Sky (nightly build)

 ## Do you love vanilla ES everything but wish that the human pirates, bounty hunters and related combat missions (spaceport + job board), were a little more interesting, and stayed challenging with worthwhile mission payouts even in the late game?